catalin-hanga/simulink-AI-agent/README.md

 ```
 streamlit run main.py
 ```
-(The app can be accessed in the browser at http://localhost:8501)
+The app can be accessed in the browser at http://localhost:8501/ <br>
+(Ideally, the broswer should be on the right side of the screen, like in the above demo)

 ### From the command line
 ```